GG1D29/my-design-pattern-mastery/README.md

 - Definition: Capture and externalize object's internal state so that the object can be restored to this state later, without breaking the principle of encapsulation.
 - Similar to Undo or Ctrl+Z command
 - Tips: Use deep copy technique to copy the content of previous state to avoid restoring the old reference of the object

+### B6.
+Observer Pattern
+- Define one to many dependency among objects so that when one object changes state, all its dependencies will be notified and updated accordingly.
+- One implementation is called the Publish-Subscribe
+- We can make the use of the PropertyChangeListener and PropertyChangeSupport classes which are the part of the JDK.

 ---